swcarpentry/python-novice-gapminder/learners/setup.md

 In order to follow the presented material, you should launch the JupyterLab server in the root directory (see [Starting JupyterLab](episodes/01-run-quit.md#starting-jupyterlab)).

-## Installing Python Using Anaconda
+## Installing Python Using Conda-forge

 Please refer to the [Python section of the workshop website for installation instructions.](https://carpentries.github.io/workshop-template/install_instructions/#python)